Enter your details to download our latest 200 hour teacher training brochure here

 Start Classes at Seasonal Yoga Academy

-Seasonal Yoga Academy is a centre for excellence, with a choice of very experienced teachers and a community feeling which will welcome you to your first class, or your 100th!
+Seasonal Yoga Academy is a yoga studio in Pollokshields, Glasgow with a choice of very experienced teachers and a community feeling which will welcome you to your first class, or your 100th!
 We are here to support you throughout the seasons of the year and the seasons of your life, bringing together people of all ages, abilities and aspirations, to nourish body and mind.

 There are many types of classes & workshops held at the Seasonal academy, from complete beginner classes to advanced teacher training courses.